MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/Lab 04 Configure and integrate a Log Analytics agent and workspace in Defender for Cloud.md

 ---
 lab:
-    title: '04 - Collect data from your workloads with the Log Analytics agent'
+    title: 'Exercise 04 - Collect data from your workloads with the Log Analytics agent'
     module: 'Module 04 - Configure and integrate a Log Analytics agent and workspace in Defender for Cloud'
 ---

-# Lab 04: Collect data from your workloads with the Log Analytics agent
-# Student lab manual

----
-## Lab scenario

-You can use a network security group to filter inbound and outbound network traffic to and from Azure resources in an Azure virtual network.
-Network security groups contain security rules that filter network traffic by IP address, port, and protocol.
-When a network security group is associated with a subnet, security rules are applied to resources deployed in that subnet.
+Defender for Cloud collects data from your Azure virtual machines (VMs), Virtual Machine Scale Sets, IaaS containers, and non-Azure (including on-premises) machines to monitor for security vulnerabilities and threats.
+Some Defender plans require monitoring components to collect data from your workloads.
+When the Log Analytics agent is on, Defender for Cloud deploys the agent on all supported Azure VMs and any new ones created.

 ---